jesperschmidthansen/molsim/README.md

 </p>

 <h2>Why MEX?</h2>
-<p>GNU Octave offers a fantastic C++ interface with the dynamically linked functions (DLDs).
+<p>GNU Octave offers a great C++ interface with the dynamically linked functions (DLDs).
 However, my experience is that the pure C MEX interface to produces faster running binaries.
 This is perhaps due to DLD's call-by-value interface giving an additional copying overhead.
 </p>

 <p>